ThoStart/amstelhaegenezen/export/README.md

 Content
 --------

-This map contains the visualization files that exported when this feature is turned on.
+This map contains the visualization files that are getting exported when this feature is turned on.

 Contributors